yazbap/data-science-portfolio/README.md

 ## Contents

-**higher_education_disparities** In this project I explore the research institution landscape in the United States.
-Between Ivy Leagues I analyze the factors that contribute to their rankings given by the Shanghai Ranking Consultancy (SRC) as well as their geographic distribution in the United States.
-In presenting this analysis I question the legitimacy of their rankings and question the factors SRC contributes to their rank.
+**higher_education_disparities:** In this research, I delve into the landscape of research institutions across the United States.
+Focusing particularly on Ivy League universities, I scrutinize the multifaceted elements influencing their standings as evaluated by the Shanghai Ranking Consultancy.
+Through this analysis, I aim to cast a critical eye on the validity of the ranking systems employed by organizations such as the SRC.
+Moreover, I seek to provoke thoughtful discourse on the factors that ought to be considered, or conversely, disregarded in the determination of institutional rankings.